SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 FABRICATE UPPER 5/32" SHROUDS, (Fall 2020).

 Panache's factory upper shrouds differed in length by 1/8" which is no big deal.
 However, they were shorter than spec by 1" which is a big deal.
 See Tech Tip H02 After having removed all the turnbuckles I forgot to mark which were for the upper & lower shrouds.
 Grrr.
 This presented a problem.
-Given this unknown I decided to finalize the length of the new shrouds in the Spring of 2021, with the mast standing as it is the safest way to determine an accurate fit and prevent an expensive time, consuming screw up.
-I had a long length of wire for 2 upper shrouds and maybe a backstay.
+Given this unknown I decided to finalize the length of the new shrouds in the Spring of 2021, with the mast standing as it is the safest way to determine an accurate fit and prevent an expensive time consuming screw up.
+I had enough wire left for 2 upper shrouds and maybe a backstay.
 So rather than waste wire I terminated each end with a fork and hoped that the piece to be removed from the middle would suffice for a backstay.
+It did.

-Fig 1, SECURE THE TOP ENDS - The old swaged shrouds are set on the inside and the new shrouds with Sta-Lok forks are set on the outside using the board in Fig 1 above to secure the top ends.
+Fig 5, LINE UP THE TOPS - The old swaged shrouds are set on the inside and the new shrouds with Sta-Lok forks are set on the outside using the board in Fig 1 above to secure the tops.
 This board eliminates any guesswork when measuring length at the bottom of the shrouds as shown here.
-The rod guarantees equal tension & position of the pins.
+The rod guarantees equal tension & position of all 4 pins.

 TOP